-Stephen and his brother were choristers at Worcester Cathedral; Stephen has a daughter who was recently Master's Chorister in St Catharine's College Girls' Choir in Cambridge and another who is a chorister at York Minster.
-He believes passionately that being a chorister gives a child a wonderful start in life and was proud to be involved in the Diamond Fund for Choristers.
+Stephen and his brother Nicholas were choristers at Worcester Cathedral; one of Sir Stephen's daughters was recently Master's Chorister in St Catharine's College Girls' Choir in Cambridge and another is currently a chorister at York Minster.
+He believed passionately that being a chorister gives a child a wonderful start in life and was proud to be involved in the Diamond Fund for Choristers.

 We are fortunate in the UK to have many great choral foundations and children can benefit enormously from singing in these fine choirs and in the many wonderful cathedrals, chapels and churches which this country boasts.